|

 all coinciding with a growing awareness among Catholic bishops and religious

 superiors that sexual and moral/spiritual problems had psychological dimensions.
+These centres included Southdown in

 Toronto (Canada) and the House of Affirmation.
 In the 25